DavidLeoni/algolab/README.md

 Site will be created in `target/` folder.

 NOTE: to also generate PDFs you will need to install WkHtmlToPdf (See point 3 in [previous paragraph](#installation-instructions)
+The worksheets are meant to create a website and to be browsed online, so generated PDFs won't look that pretty.

 ### Editing the worksheets